arkorty/Neolite/README.md

 # About

 Neolite is a fast and lightweight configuration of Neovim.
 For the uninitiated, Neovim is a terminal based text editor which can be extended using the [Lua](https://www.lua.org/about.html) scripting language.
 Neovim out-of-the-box doesn't come with a lot of features, but it is highly extensible.
-It also comes with native LSP support.
-It has also been in use since forever, so you don't have to worry about the project going stale.
+It also comes with native LSP support (lets your IDE do all that auto-completion magic).
+Vim has been in use since forever, so you don't have to worry about the project going stale anytime soon.

 # Dependencies

 - [cURL](https://github.com/curl/curl)